Support Heart Health with Chinese Medicine

 • Cacao has affinity for the Heart in multiple ways.
 It is well-known for its impressive antioxidant content, making it a tasty way to combat cardiovascular and cellular damage in the body.
 From a TCM perspective, it also tends to the spiritual Heart, moving Liver qi to facilitate access to joy and inspire passion in formulas like our Penetrate the Heart Tincture.

 • Cinnamon is a warming ingredient that stimulates circulation.
-In TCM formulas like Gui Zhi Jia Long Gu Mu Li Tang Plus, cinnamon helps move Blood and vital energy through the body to harmonize body, mind, and Spirit.
+In TCM cinnamon helps move Blood and vital energy through the body to harmonize body, mind, and Spirit.

 • Linden leaf and flower offers nourishment and tranquility for the physical and emotional aspects of the Heart.
 In our Suan Zao Ren Tang Plus extract, we combine linden’s comforting and stabilizing abilities with a traditional Chinese formula known to clear heat, nourish the Blood and calm the Spirit.